Ștefan Arteni: Early life

+1971 - present

 His early life was profoundly impacted by the communist regime in Romania under Ceaușescu's administration.
-Due to the harsh conditions under by the communist party, upon completion of his studies in 1971, Arteni's parents' graduation gift was a trip to Paris to study the city's great museums.
+Due to the harsh conditions by the communist party, upon completion of his studies in 1971, Arteni's parents' graduation gift was a trip to Paris to study the city's great museums.
 However, his parents' real intentions were to flee Romania and remain in exile.
 As such, they escaped Romania in 1971 and sought political asylum in Rome, Italy, due to cultural and financial reasons.

 Arteni never returned to his native land, but the imprint of the country never left his sense of self.

 After a few weeks, in 1971 at the age of 24, Arteni enrolled in the Accademia di Belle Arti di Roma, where he studied with Luigi Montanarini and Sandro Trotti, both celebrated painters.
 On the very first day of class he met Myriam Sánchez Posada, a fellow student from Colombia.
 They became inseparable and married in 1975.
 In the words of Arteni, "together we wandered into the labyrinth of art".

 At this point in his career, Arteni increased his emphasis on abstract forms in his painting, while continuing his exploration of line, color, and composition.

 In Rome, between 1972 and 1974 he thoroughly explored Italian painting and art and worked for the Romanian broadcast of Vatican Radio as a redactor and art historian.
 He wrote, produced, and broadcast 61-episode series on Christian Art in Europe.
 In this time period, he exhibited some of his first works and published some of the results of the research he and Myriam made on materials and techniques of painting, authoring over 40 papers published by the International Council of Museums, on techniques, individual artists, materials and the theory of art.
 These investigations were presented in the form of scientific papers at various international conferences, and are currently being used in several European teaching institutions.

 In 1977, Arteni and his wife Myriam, herself an award-winning painter and skilled fine art book-maker, left Rome and moved to New York City, where they established themselves and lived together for the remainder of his life until his death in 2020 at the age of 72, due to a sudden and aggressive form of cancer.